thomasyang44/sko-tech-academy/docs/agenda/agenda.md

 ??? note summary "Expand to view"

     !!! warning
-        The schedule below in still under contruction and will be updated shortly.
+        The schedule below in still under construction and will be updated shortly.
         Day 2,3,4 will start at 9:00 AM local time

     This event will be 4 days long with the following agenda: